Gwen Stefani Pregnant At 47? Blake Shelton’s Love Reportedly Expecting A Girl

-Gwen Stefani has been mired in rumors ever since she hooked up Blake Shelton.
+Gwen Stefani has been mired in rumors ever since she hooked up with Blake Shelton.
 With their relationship over a year old, Stefani is now fighting reports of a wedding and a new pregnancy.
 Is she really getting ready to have her first child with the country star?

-An inside source told OK Magazine that Stefani wants to have a baby in the near future.
+An inside source told OK!
+Magazine that Stefani wants to have a baby in the near future.
 The insider claims that Shelton and Stefani will make the stunning announcement on The Voice and that they are expecting a girl.

 According to The Hollywood Gossip, Stefani plans to have the child before she ties the knot with Shelton.